ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/setup.md

 :boom: Congratulations !
 At this point your code is deployed in the Adobe I/O Runtime.
 Let's go ahead and invoke this action with Amazon Alexa.

-:boom: Congratulations !
-At this point your code is deployed in the Adobe I/O Runtime.
-Let's go ahead and invoke this action with Amazon Alexa.
 Click on `Enable` button and login using an Adobe ID.The browser should redirect you now to Adobe's login page.
 > You should use the Adobe ID provided during the lab.